 There has been a noticeable increase in the number of bicycles around population centers and on the highways.
 Bicycles have found a place on the highway network by default, as have pedestrians.
 Bicycles mixed with motor vehicle traffic can be dangerous and create traffic delays.
 Safety problems have increased as evidenced by the number of bicycle-automobile accidents.
-It was reported in the MassDOT crash files for the 10-year period of 2006-2016 that 266 bicycle-related crashes occurred in the Montachusett Region resulting in 204 injuries and no fatalities.
-These 266 crashes involved one or more pedalcyclists (bicycle, tricycle, unicycle, pedal car).
-It was reported in the MassDOT crash files for the 10-year period of 2006-2016 that 807 crashes involving a non-motorist occurred in the Montachusett Region resulting in 655 injuries and 22 fatalities.

-There is a strong support from the regional communities for designated bikeways for recreational and commuting traffic.
+There is strong support from the regional communities for designated bikeways for recreational and commuting traffic.
 Individual bikeway projects are being implemented in some towns within the region.
 Construction of bikeways will encourage cycle commuting by providing a direct, separate, and safe route between communities.
-Also, increasing concern for air quality and energy conservation is leading to renewed interest in development of adequate facilities for bicycles throughout the Montachusett region.
+Also, increasing concern for air quality and energy conservation is leading to renewed interest in the development of adequate facilities for bicycles throughout the Montachusett region.